h-m-s/telnet-honeypot/README.md

 *Created by [HoldenGs](https://github.com/HoldenGs/) and [Wintermanc3r](https://github.com/wintermanc3r/)*

+Honeypot Management System is the term we have created for the use of honeypots as docker images on Docker machines in Swarm Mode.
+Knowledge of Swarm Mode is required to fully utilize this server as a fully-fledged honeypot management system, though you can still run this image alone.

+#### So far we have a single honeypot image designed to run on the swarm.
+We will be creating more images and adding them here.

 The telnet-honeypot image runs a telnet server with a python console mediating client access while emulating an insecure server on a docker container.
 Downloaded binaries get redirected to the logs folder.

-So far we have a single honeypot image designed to run on the swarm.
-We will be creating more images and adding them here.

 This image requires docker to be installed on its host.
 This should not be run on your local machine.